README.md

 Features

-• Persist CPA usage data to SQLite
+• Persist CPA usage data in SQLite, with optional scheduled backups

 Sponsors and Special Thanks